TRT Side Effects: What to Expect and How to Manage Them, Backed by 4 Studies (2026)

 Fluid Retention and Bloating

 Testosterone promotes sodium and water retention through its effects on the kidneys.
-This can cause mild bloating, puffiness in the face or extremities, and a slight increase in body weight — typically 3 to 7 pounds of water weight in the early weeks of therapy.
-This is almost always temporary and resolves as your body adapts.
-Staying well-hydrated and maintaining moderate sodium intake helps.
-If fluid retention is significant or persistent, it may indicate that your dose is too high or that estradiol levels need to be checked.
+This can cause mild bloating, puffiness in the face or extremities, and a small weight gain (typically 3 to 7 pounds of water weight in the first few weeks).
+It is almost always temporary and resolves as the body adapts.
+Staying well-hydrated and keeping sodium moderate helps.
+If fluid retention is significant or persistent, the dose may be too high or estradiol may need to be checked.

 Mood Changes

-While TRT generally improves mood — reducing symptoms of depression, irritability, and anxiety associated with low testosterone — some men experience mood fluctuations during the adjustment period.
+TRT generally improves mood, reducing depression, irritability, and anxiety associated with low testosterone.
+But some men experience mood fluctuations during the adjustment period.
 This is particularly common with injectable testosterone, which creates peaks and troughs in hormone levels.
-Some men report feeling more emotionally reactive, slightly agitated, or experiencing mood swings in the days following an injection.
-These fluctuations typically diminish as your body adjusts and can be minimized by using more frequent injection schedules or switching to topical formulations that provide more stable daily levels.
+Some men report feeling more emotionally reactive or having mood swings in the days following an injection.
+These fluctuations typically diminish as the body adjusts.
+They can be minimized with more frequent injections or topical formulations that produce more stable daily levels.

 Testicular Atrophy

-When you supplement testosterone externally, your brain detects the elevated levels and reduces its signaling to the testes to produce testosterone.
-Without this stimulation (via luteinizing hormone), the testes gradually shrink — typically by 20% to 30% of their original size.
+When you supplement testosterone externally, the brain detects the elevated levels and reduces signaling to the testes.
+Without this stimulation (via luteinizing hormone), the testes gradually shrink, typically by 20% to 30%.
 This is one of the most common and predictable side effects of TRT.
-It does not cause pain and is not harmful in itself, but it does affect fertility, as the testes also produce sperm under the same hormonal signaling.
+It is not painful or harmful in itself, but it does affect fertility, since the testes also produce sperm under the same hormonal signaling.

 If maintaining fertility is important to you, discuss this with your provider before starting TRT.
 Medications like human chorionic gonadotropin (hCG) or clomiphene citrate can be used alongside TRT to preserve testicular function and sperm production in many cases.